qubitrenegade/qubitrenegade.github.io/_posts/2018-02-01-Chef-Getting-Started.markdown

 ## Docker

 This should not be seen as condoning the use of docker in production!
 However, for the purposes of the next few posts, it will serve our needs.
-Again, this post mostly just follows the instructions found in the [offical documentation](https://docs.docker.com/install/linux/docker-ce/fedora/)
+Again, this post mostly just follows the instructions found in the [official documentation](https://docs.docker.com/install/linux/docker-ce/fedora/)

 {% highlight bash %}
 # Remove old versions of Docker